embulk/embulk-output-jdbc/embulk-output-oracle/README.md

   * Transactional: Yes.
   * Resumable: Yes.
 * **replace**:
-  * Behavior: Same with `insert` mode excepting that it truncates the target table right before the last `INSERT ...` query.
+  * Behavior: This mode writes rows to an intermediate table first.
+If all those tasks run correctly, drops the target table and alters the name of the intermediate table into the target table name.
   * Transactional: Yes.
   * Resumable: No.